geoai-lab/NeuroTPR/README.md

     python3 Model/geoparsing.py
  ```

-See as the file example of predicting model's input and output
+example folder provides the file example of input and output for NeuroTPR prediction function

 ### Performance evaluation